On BJP Foundation Day, Nadda to interact with foreign envoys | Politics

 In a first, BJP president J P Nadda will interact with a group of foreign envoys on the party's Foundation Day on Wednesday and apprise them of its ideology, culture and functioning.

-Nadda's interaction with 13 ambassadors from Asian and European nations will be held under a programme, titled 'Know the BJP', the party's Overseas Affairs Cell in-charge Vijay Chauthaiwale said.
+Nadda's interaction with 13 ambassadors from Asian and European nations will be held under a programme, titled 'Know the BJP', being launched this year, the party's Overseas Affairs Cell in-charge Vijay Chauthaiwale said.

 He said a documentary on the party's journey would also be shown to the envoys at the BJP headquarters on Wednesday evening.